ospalh/3d-printing/eurostack/description.md

 With the lid, you can put a bit Tesa or other stick tape around it without problem.

+The differet `STL` files are done with different amounts of clearance, in millimtres.

 # print

 easy

+200µm

 # how

 This is a straightforward OpenSCAD design.
 Just a few cylinders.
 This uses somewhat thin walls, because it is not intended to carry significant loads, just to keep the coins in place.
+It should be reasonably straightforward to adapt this to other currencies.

 There is some design history available at my [github repo](https://github.com/ospalh/3d-printing/tree/develop/eurostack).